 Make a list.
 Think about those resolutions and picture how you can make them happen in your life.
 And then write it down.
 And then read it.
 And then take action.

 #5 – Do something really fun for yourself.

 Yes, I have challenged you to do reach for some lofty goals.
 And I really hope you will take me up on the challenge.

 But first, do something for yourself.
 Something that really makes your heart sing.
 It can be anything.

 Re-read the whole Harry Potter series.
 Buy every kind of Ben and Jerry’s and try a new flavor every night.
 Go to Victoria’s Secret and buy yourself something that makes you feel great.
 Take your car out on a back road and drive fast, sun-roof open, music blaring.

 The sky is the limit.
 And it’s yours for the taking.

 Summer was wonderful and is now over.
 Fall, and winter, approach.

-Take the time to look at your life and make sure you are on the path to living your dreams.
-But also make sure you take care of yourself along the way.
+Take the time to look at your life and make sure you are consciously doing things now that summer is over but also make sure you take care of yourself along the way.

 Remember.
 You only have one life to live.
 Make sure that it’s the life you have always wanted.
 Full of joy, purpose and love.